 Participant Code of Conduct

-- Firefly Arts Collective will not condone any behavior that endangers its ability to hold the annual festival and other community events.
+- Firefly Arts Collective will respond to any participant behavior that directly endangers its participants or its ability to hold the annual festival and other community events.

 Participants may report any incident in which another participant is behaving in an abusive, intimidating, threatening, or unsafe manner.
 (Physical hazards, such as unsafe art installations or fires, should be referred to Rangers or Fire Core.)